opt-out-tools/find-out/README.md

 Project Datasets
 --------------------
 The text must be under the column head **text** and the labels under the column head **label**.
+Misogynistic or harassing is always 1 and not 0.
 ```
 aws_annotated - our annotations + hatespeech
 dataturks - obtained from dataturks crowdsource labeling
-hatespeech - obtained from Zeerak Waseem
+hatespeech - obtained from Zeerak Waseem.
 rapeglish - scraped from random rape threat generator by Emma Jane
 ```